Understanding the audit process is an effective way of alleviating some of those fears associated with being selected. Don’t be scared—be prepared.

 During an audit, if asked about a certain transaction, you can use the search feature and quickly pull it up on Shoeboxed.com instead of having to flip through hundreds of physical receipts.
 Shoeboxed’s service will digitize all of your receipts in preparation for an audit.

 Find out how Brooklynn Chandler Willy, CEO of Texas Financial Advisory, verified all her receipts during her audit—with Shoeboxed!

 Keeping your records organized is essential when preparing for this process.
 It can get overwhelming when you ned to keep all pertinent tax records and supporting documents such as receipts, receipt books, and cash receipt journals, in one place so they’re easy to find.

 If you’re missing a document, request a duplicate from the vendor or financial institution.
 You should have all monthly statements regarding the balance of your bank accounts, tax returns from the last three years, receipts, and all financial statements if you own a business.
 Be sure to have all documents sorted by year and type of revenue or expense, with the year being audited closest at hand.
 Also, include a summary of all transactions by year.
 Having your records organized will speed up the process.

 Step 4.
 Hire a tax representative.

-Instead of handling this process yourself, you can hire a tax representative to take care of it for you.
-If you do hire a tax representative, you will need to sign Form 2848 or power of attorney form which gives the representative authority to represent you before the IRS.
+Instead of handling this process yourself, you can hire a tax representative, such as a someone in the virtual bookkeeping field, to take care of it for you.
+If you do hire a tax representative, you will need to sign Form 2848 or power of attorney form, which gives the representative authority to represent you before the IRS.
 Hiring a tax attorney is a good idea when the issues are technical in nature or require someone to interpret tax law.
 While hiring a tax representative can be a bit pricey, it may save you money in the long run.